alXKl/capstone_taxonomie-annotator/README.md

 \
 Afterwards you can continue to produce your own annotations by writing new terms and link them by holding left-click and draging a line.
 To annotate the relation type, just right-click the now created edge, or press one of the fields at the bottom-bar.

-A more detailed explanation the application, you can find below in the manual.
+A more detailed explanation of the application, you can find below in the manual.

 </br>